line/armeria/site/src/sphinx/client-decorator.rst

 :api:`DecodingClient` decodes the content of HTTP responses.
 :api:`ContentPreviewingClient` is :ref:`content-previewing` of the HTTP response by setting it to the :api:`RequestLog`.
-Because it's inserted before :api:`DecodingClient`, which means that the response content is set after it's decoded, you will see the decoded response content preview.
-If the two decorators are added in the opposite order, you will get the encoded preview because :api:`DecodingClient` is evaluated first for the HTTP response.
+Because it's evaluated after :api:`DecodingClient` from the point of view of an HTTP response, which means that the response content is set after it's decoded, you will see the decoded response content preview.
+If the two decorators are added in the opposite order, you will get the encoded preview because :api:`ContentPreviewingClient` is evaluated first for the HTTP response.
 For :api:`RetryingClient`, please check out :ref:`retry-with-logging`.

 See also